This course has been updated! We now recommend you take the Complete Intro to React, v7 course.

 >> Brian Holt: Facebook.

-[00:11:04] There's just a whole boat load of really useful things that they're doing for you.
-Yeah, cool indeed I think so.
+[00:11:04] There's just a whole boatload of really useful things that they're doing for you.
+Yeah, cool indeed, I think so.

-[00:14:35] [LAUGH] But it's all there.
-So, as you remember, even though I don't have Jest globally installed, it can pull string from the node modules.
-And then I'm gonna create another one.
-And it's going to be test:update and it's gonna be jest -u.
+[00:12:24] But that's all there.
+So, as you remember even though I don't have jest globally installed, you can pull it straight from the Node modules.
+And then I'm gonna create another one, and it's gonna be test:update and that's gonna be jest -u.